dacostafrankaboagye/ALL_NOTES/Java-learning-and-practicing/bk_functionalP/GeneralNotes.md

     The filter() method returns an iterator just like the map() method does, but the similarity ends there.
-Whereas the map() method returns a collection of the same size as the input collection, the filter() method may not (zero to the maximumnumber of elements in the input collection)
+Whereas the map() method returns a collection of the same size as the input collection, the filter() method may not (zero to the maximum number of elements in the input collection)

 ```java